 The hair pulling or hair loss is not attributable to another medical condition (e.g., a dermatological condition)

 There was no other physical health problem that could have been the cause of my hair loss.
-I would refuse to take medication (Anti-Depressants And Me: My First Run In With My New Mental Health Trust) where hair loss was a possible side effect.
+I would refuse to take medication (Taking Antidepressants And Being Forced To Go Cold Turkey) where hair loss was a possible side effect.
 My dreads were far too important to me.

 The hair pulling is not better explained by the symptoms of another mental disorder (e.g., attempts to improve a perceived defect or flaw in appearance in body dysmorphic disorder)